Riddims Of Choice

 credits

-Synthesizers & drum programming by Nephtali
+Synthesizers & drum programming - Nephtali

 Sequencing & effect processing in Jeskola Buzz ('Old Buzz')

-Executive producer - Dynamite Jack
+Executive producer - Tappa Zak

 license

-All rights reserved
+all rights reserved

 about